Networks, crowds and markets: Foundations for mathematical analysis and design

 - Voting for group decision-making

-Finally we'll study matching markets, and see how the information structure in the market can---quite dramatically---alter market outcomes (Chapters 10 and 22.6): in the process, we will introduce the notion of economic efficiency, and see how prices can serve as a mechanism to align agentsí preferences---even when differing across alternatives, as in our previous voting scenario---over outcomes.
+Finally we'll study matching markets, and see how the information structure in the market can---quite dramatically---alter market outcomes (Chapters 10 and 22.6): in the process, we will introduce the notion of economic efficiency, and show how prices can serve as a mechanism to align agentsí preferences over outcomes.

 - Fundamentals of matching markets: Prices and market clearing